National Disaster Management Organization: Challenges

 A major challenge that NADMO faces is lack of adequate resources to function effectively.
-This challenge was highlighted in March 2011, when the arrival of 16,700 Ghanaian returnees from Libya and 7,000 returnees from Cote d'Ivoire overstretched the board's resources.
+This challenge was highlighted in March 2011, when the arrival of 16,700 Ghanaian returnees from Libya and 7,000 returnees from Côte d'Ivoire overstretched the board's resources.
 During such periods, appeals are sent out to the donor community for aid in the form of food, medicine, clothing, tents, mattresses, and other materiel to enable NADMO to provide basic necessities to those in need.

 2011 Ivorian crisis

 Over 5000 refugees entered Ghana during the post-election violence that erupted after the Ivorian presidential elections of 2011.
 The results of the elections showed opposition leader Alassane Ouattara won the majority of the votes cast.
 He was declared winner of the presidential election by the electoral body, but the then incumbent President Laurent Gbagbo, who was declared winner by the Constitutional Council, declared he would not hand over power to Mr. Ouattara.
 In the wake of violent protests, thousands of Ivorians fled to neighbouring countries, including Ghana.
-It was announced in March 2011 that NADMO would establish five refugee camps in the regions that shared a border with the Cote d'Ivoire to aid these refugees.
+It was announced in March 2011 that NADMO would establish five refugee camps in the regions that shared a border with the Côte d'Ivoire to aid these refugees.
 NADMO received support from other agencies such as the Ghana Refugee Board, the Catholic Secretariat, UN High Commissioner for Refugees, UNICEF, UN Population Fund, and other NGOs for the provision of humanitarian services to potential asylum seekers.